phetsims/geometric-optics/doc/model.md

 For the mirror, magnitude of the focal length is determined in the paraxial approximation, given by _f = R/2_.

-As for the sign, the focal length _f_ is positive for converging optic (convex lenses and concave mirrors) and negative for diverging optic (concave lenses and convex mirrors)
+As for the sign, the focal length _f_ is positive for converging optics (convex lenses and concave mirrors) and negative for diverging optics (concave lenses and convex mirrors)

 ## Object